 Librarians are all about helping you find the information you need.
 Law librarians are experts in finding legal information.

 You need a lawyer if you need someone to help you make a decision or tell you the best way to solve your legal problem.
 Law librarians cannot advise you about what you should do.
 But they can help you find the laws you need.

-- and even instant message a law librarian.
+- Chat online with a law librarian.

 - Use Zoom to video chat with a law librarian - available Tuesdays and Thursdays from 1 p.m. to 2 p.m.

 If you cannot find what you need on MassLegalHelp and you find yourself working with a law librarian, please tell them what you could not find.
 They will let us know and we will try to add it to our website as quickly as we can.